 Since Manulife Financial slashed its dividend during the financial crisis, this stock has been stuck in value mode.
 The company is one of the country's largest life insurance and wealth management companies, with a market cap of over $48B.

 The primary driver for its growth has been its Asia segment, which continually expands and offers new services.
 However, the pandemic and lockdown-related issues have impacted that region.

 It has all of the components of a value stock baked into it.
-It seems to be the sentiment from a past dividend cut that has this one in long-term value mode.
+The sentiment from a past dividend cut has this one in long-term value mode.
 It will be interesting to see if it can break out.

 Canadian Natural Resources (TSE:CNQ)

-Because of the considerable rise in oil prices in 2021 and 2022, most analysts expect a downgrade in Canadian Natural earnings moving forward.
+Because of the considerable rise in oil prices in 2021 and 2022, most analysts expect a downgrade in Canadian Natural earnings.

 However, despite the anticipated decline in earnings, the company is still trading at attractive valuations.
 It is undoubtedly one of the top value stocks here in Canada.